StarfishStorage/redash-email/README.md

 * Distracting formatting is stripped out or replaced
 * Dashboards regenerated for each parameter value
 * Attach complete query results as a CSV file
+* Save PDF and CSV results to a timestamped directory

 Supported Protocols: